 Random forests are among the most reliable off the shelf predictors in supervised learning.
 They take a high variance base learner, the decision tree, and tame it through two complementary forms of randomization: bootstrap resampling of the training data and random restriction of the candidate features at each split.
 The result is an ensemble that is accurate, robust to noise, nearly free of tuning, and equipped with built in tools for error estimation and variable assessment.
-This chapter develops the method from the bias variance perspective, explains why decorrelation is the central idea, derives the out of bag error estimate, scrutinizes two notions of feature importance, and closes with practical tuning guidance.
+This chapter develops the method from the bias variance perspective, explains why decorrelation is the central idea, derives the out of bag error estimate, scrutinizes two notions of feature importance, lays out the cost model, and closes with a runnable demonstration in three languages using mature open-source libraries rather than a hand-rolled implementation.

 107.1 1.
 From Bagging to Random Forests